yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | The winds carry whispers.
 Some say they tell hints of the future.                                 |
 | **20**  | When it snows, the flakes are warm and dry.                                                                 |

-### Put It All Together

-Ask yourself the following questions:

-- What would draw people to this region?
-What keeps them here?
-- How do the people here think of outsiders?
-How do outsiders think of them?
-- What power do the Factions have over the people who live here?
-- Who or what threatens their agendas?
-- How would a faction interact with any newcomers (e.g. an adventuring party)?
-- How does the region's terrain and weather effect the people that live here?

-You should now have a sufficient idea about the people and terrain of this region, and are finally ready to form these results into a coherent theme.

-For example, if my results described a people that were religious and sought conversion, I'd assume they were a proud folk, prone to religious extremes and proselytizing.
-And if their primary resource was land, yet spices were rare, I'd assume they grew their own food, but due to a religious prohibition their cuisine was often bland.

-Presume that for Factions the result were a group of Nomads, with conviction their primary advantage.
-I could then assume that their elites were a class of religious chiefs.
-If the faction's agenda was to cultivate a rare resource, but they were hindered by cultural taboos, I might decide that they had hired the party to take on the task instead.
-Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret!

-Finally, the party would meet with one of the faction agents: a spy posing as a peddler.
-Only she could tell them where the plant grew, and how to cultivate it.
-I keep in mind that this person should likely appear in the region's **Heart** (see below).

 ## Points of Interest

 Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Heart**: The primary settlement in a region.
 It isn't necessarily the largest or most important place, but it should always be significant to the region's history and people.
 - **Settlements**: Permanent, largely self-sufficient population centers, typically governed by a political body or faction.
 - **Waypoints**: A safe place to refill supplies, get a good night's sleep, or get directions.
-Often rely on travelers for survival, but provide necessary services.
+Often rely on travelers for survival but provide necessary services.
 - **Curiosities**: A wilderness locale of note, somewhere remarkable or strange.
 It may indeed be hazardous, but only if the PCs interact with it.
-- **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
+- **Lairs**: An enemy encampment, hive, or source of heightened monster activity.
 - **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.

 ### Draw Points of Interest